mspraveenraj/Leave-and-On-Duty-Form---Project/Readme.txt

 # Leave and On Duty Form Management System.
-# Thanks to HOD and other faculties for helping to develope this project.

 # Developed By,
 # Praveenraj.M.S,
 # Department of Computer Science and Engineering.